superhexa/nuclei-templates/README.md

 # Nuclei Templates

 Welcome to the Nuclei Templates Repository!
 This repository contains a collection of Nuclei templates for various security testing purposes.
 Nuclei is a fast and flexible vulnerability scanner that helps automate the process of identifying vulnerabilities and security issues.
+I only publish the templates that I have personally created and tested.

 ## Table of Contents